Store cupboard essentials list

 - canned or jarred tuna, sardines, anchovies in olive oil

-- canned or jarred tomatoes (no added salt, diced)
+- canned or jarred tomatoes (no added salt, diced or whole)

 - bottle or jarred passata